InnerSourceCommons/InnerSourcePatterns/TRUSTED-COMMITTERS.md

 We follow this process:

-1. Any trusted committer (TC) can nominate a new TC in the private Slack channel `#innersource-patterns-tcs`.
+1. Any Trusted Committer (TC) can nominate a new TC in the private Slack channel `#innersource-patterns-tcs`.
 The TC should provide the following information:
    * Name of the candidate
    * Reason for candidate
    * Github handle of the candidate